vdemay/433Rpi/README.md

 Code to play with 433Mhz on RaspberryPi.

-visit my blog : http://homautomation.org to get more details on how to use the code
+Visit my blog : http://homautomation.org to get more details on how to use the code and a post about this code: http://www.homautomation.org/2014/04/25/how-to-decode-x10-rf-protocol/

 ### Dependencies
 * wiringPi : https://projects.drogon.net/raspberry-pi/wiringpi/